gradle/performance-comparisons/README.md

 See [this class](https://github.com/apache/maven-shared/blob/trunk/maven-shared-incremental/src/main/java/org/apache/maven/shared/incremental/IncrementalBuildHelper.java)
 - incremental compilation is also broken in many ways.
 An example of serious bug can be [found here](https://issues.apache.org/jira/browse/MCOMPILER-209).

-It's also worth noting that we first made measurements with `compile` only (in fairness), but Gradle was always significantly faster, except for the "multi-project" case, which is totally broken in Maven (it doesn't recompile downstream dependencies).